SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 If you want to move to something newer, it seems that quartus 10.x and 11.x are still supporting EPM7000S chips.
 Starting from quartus 12.x there's no more support for that devices.

 ### POF => JED
 Quartus will produce a .POF file.
-This can be converted to a .JED file for Atmel devices through [Microchip's POF2JED utility](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/pof2jed).
+This can be converted to a .JED file for Atmel devices through [Microchip's POF2JED utility](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/pof2jed), which is Windows-only unfortunately.

 ### JED => SVF
-An SVF file can be produced using [Microchip's ATMISP tool](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/atmisp), which is Windows-only unfortunately.
+An SVF file can be produced using [Microchip's ATMISP tool](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/atmisp), which is also Windows-only.

 *Thanks a lot to lvd for providing most of the above information and helping me come up with the Linux flashing procedure.*